Gamsjoch (2452 m) is a three-headed mountain in Karwendel Nature Park in Tirol, Austria.

 Die Eng – Alpengasthof und Naturhotel is located at the end of Hinterisstal (Upper Riss Valley), between Grosser Ahornboden and the Eng Alpine Pasture.

-Note: there’s no road access to Grosser Ahornboden/Eng Alm from Austria.
+Note: There’s no road access to Grosser Ahornboden/Eng Alm from Austria.

 From Austria, most visitors drive to Grosser Ahornboden from Lake Achensee.
 It’s about a 1:30 hr drive.
 From Achenkirch, drive north in the direction of Germany.
-Follow the B307 and the Risstal Landesstrasse to the Großer Ahornboden.
-The Risstal Landesstrasse ends at Hotel Die Eng, where there is a huge parking lot.

 Gamsjoch Trail Description